chnm/mtu-website/content/narratives/gmu-lorraine-brown/index.md

 In early March of 1970, Brown received notice from Mason Chancellor Lorin Thompson that her appointment as an English professor would be terminated by June 30, 1971.
 The attempted removal was based on UVA’s anti-nepotism policy, which prohibited the hiring of a relative of an employee.
 Although Brown was already hired for two years as a professor before she married Stephen Brown, Thompson reported her teaching contract would still not be renewed and only UVA President Edgar Shannon had the authority to waive the policy at his discretion.

 {{< figure id="img2" image="Thompson-Brownletter.jpeg" caption="Figure 2.
-A letter from Chancellor Thompson to Lorraine Brown informing her that Mason’s Committee on Academic Freedom recommended waiving the anti-nepotism policy, but it was ultimately up to UVA President Shannon.
+A letter from Chancellor Thompson to Lorraine Brown informing her that Mason's Committee on Academic Freedom recommended waiving the anti-nepotism policy, but it was ultimately up to UVA President Shannon.
 Thompson to Brown correspondence, June 5, 1970.
 George Mason College General Records (Office of the Assistant Provost), University of Virginia Albert & Shirley Small Special Collections Library, Box 2, Folder GMC Faculty, General: 1971-1972." >}}

 Brown was not the only professor dismissed around this time.
 During the same semester, the teaching contracts of Professors William Tsow, in the history department, and Joerg Mayer, in the math department, were investigated based on “possible infringements of academic freedom and tenure.”[^2] Mayer resigned as head of the math department because he was informed that department chairs and tenured faculty are not “allowed to criticize the administration.”[^3] Tsow was relieved of his position because he proposed to teach a few advanced courses on “20th century East Asia” during the height of the controversial Vietnam War, though Dean Krug reported Tsow was dismissed due to his failure to “meet requirements of his contract.”[^4]